-- The approximate maximum dimensions of the proposed substation platform are 376m x 290m, not including the earthworks required to create a level platform. - Space provision to allow for connection of future renewable energy generation projects. - Areas for drainage, landscaping/screening and habitat enhancement. - Permanent and temporary access roads. - Temporary areas required during construction for laydown and welfare. - The new substation will require OHL tie in works, comprising a new terminal tower adjacent to the substation.
+- The approximate maximum dimensions of the proposed substation platform are 420m x 230m, not including the earthworks required to create a level platform. - Space provision to allow for connection of future renewable energy generation projects. - Areas for drainage, landscaping/screening and habitat enhancement. - Permanent and temporary access roads, including a new diversion access track near Braco village. - Temporary areas required during construction for laydown and welfare. - The new substation will require OHL tie in works, comprising a new terminal tower adjacent to the substation.
 The new terminal tower will be of a similar height (up to 63m) and type to the existing towers.
 A temporary OHL diversion will also be required during the construction phase to allow the new tower to be built.
-The OHL tie in will not form part of the planning application for the proposed Bingally 400kV substation.
+The OHL tie in will not form part of the formal planning application for the Cambushinnie 400kV substation.
 Instead, an application will be made to the Scottish Government's Energy Consents Unit (ECU) for consent under Section 37 of the Electricity Act.